- Publications and resources

 |CIR||Command Instrument Rating|

 |OBI||omni bearing indicator|

 |CDI||course deviation indicator/indication|

 The pass percentage for the written IREX shall be 'not less than 70%' of the total possible marks.
-However, a candidate with less than 100% achievement will be required to present the KDR to the Chief Flying Instructor (CFI) or/and Approved Testing Officer (ATO) before undertaking the flight test.
-The CFI or/and ATO will orally test the candidate on the areas listed in the KDR to their complete satisfaction, before permitting the candidate to proceed to the flight test.
-The ATO has the prerogative to re-test the candidate even if the CFI has completed the oral quiz on the KDR items satisfactorily.
+However, a candidate with less than 100% achievement will be required to present the KDR to the examiner before undertaking the flight test.
+The examiner will orally test the candidate on the areas listed in the KDR to their complete satisfaction, before permitting the candidate to proceed to the flight test.
+The examiner has the prerogative to re-test the candidate even if the candidate has previously completed the oral quiz on the KDR items satisfactorily.

 Examination questions information

 Unless otherwise stated or configured, the following information applies to the examination questions.

 Company fuel policy is based on CAAP 234-1(2.1)

 * do not separately plan climbs and descents